DavidTorbics20/checkdavid/docs/userstory_02.md

-# User story look up flights.
+# User story look up items.

-Get the flight infos from the internet with webscraping.
+Get the item infos from the internet with webscraping.

 ## Actors